 This recipe just kicks that up a notch by broiling the grapefruit with a tiny pinch of butter/sugar topping.
 The topping caramelized a bit and makes something resembling a grapefruit creme brulee.

-In other words, it’s really good.
+In other words, Broiled Grapefruit is really good.
 Not to mention that it literally takes under 10 minutes.

 1) Preheat broiler on high.